-The Department of Labor (DOL) is submitting the Occupational Safety and Health Administration (OSHA) sponsored information collection request (ICR) titled, “Fire Protection in Shipyard Employment Standard,” to the Office of Management and Budget (OMB) for review and approval for continued use, without change, in accordance with the Paperwork Reduction Act of 1995 (PRA), 44 U.S.C.
-3501 et seq.
-Public comments on the ICR are invited.
+The Department of Labor (DOL) is submitting the Occupational Safety and Health Administration (OSHA) sponsored information collection request (ICR) titled, “Fire Protection in Shipyard Employment,” to the Office of Management and Budget (OMB) for review and approval for continued use in accordance with the Paperwork Reduction Act of 1995 (Pub.
+L. 104-13, 44 U.S.C. chapter 35).

-A copy of this ICR with applicable supporting documentation; including a description of the likely Start Printed Page 50951respondents, proposed frequency of response, and estimated total burden may be obtained free of charge from the RegInfo.gov Web site at http://www.reginfo.gov/public/do/PRAViewICR?ref_nbr=201408-1218-005 (this link will only become active on the day following publication of this notice) or by contacting Michel Smyth by telephone at 202-693-4129, TTY 202-693-8064, (these are not toll-free numbers) or by email at DOL_PRA_PUBLIC@dol.gov.
+A copy of this ICR with applicable supporting documentation; including a description of the likely respondents, proposed frequency of response, and estimated total burden may be obtained from the RegInfo.gov Web site, http://www.reginfo.gov/public/do/PRAMain, on the day following publication of this notice or by contacting Michel Smyth by telephone at 202-693-4129 (this is not a toll-free number) or sending an e-mail to DOL_PRA_PUBLIC@dol.gov.

 FOR FURTHER INFORMATION CONTACT:

-This ICR seeks to extend PRA authority for the Fire Protection in Shipyard Employment Standard information collection codified in regulations 29 CFR part 1915, subpart P. The Standard makes it mandatory for an Occupational Safety and Health Act (OSH Act) covered employer engaged in shipyard employment to develop a written fire safety plan and written statement or policy that contains information about fire watches and fire response duties and responsibilities.
+The Fire Protection in Shipyard Employment Standard makes it mandatory for a covered employer to develop a written fire safety plan and written statement or policy that contains information about fire watches and fire response duties and responsibilities.
 The Standard also requires the employer to obtain medical examinations for certain workers and to develop training programs and to train employees exposed to fire hazards.
 Additionally, the Standard requires an employer to create and maintain records to certify that employees have been made aware of the details of the fire safety plan and that employees have been trained as required by the Standard.
-OSH Act sections 2(b)(9), 6(b)(7), and 8(c) authorize this information collection.
-See 29 U.S.C.
-651(b)(9), 655(b)(7), 657(c).

-This information collection is subject to the PRA.
+These information collections are subject to the PRA.
 A Federal agency generally cannot conduct or sponsor a collection of information, and the public is generally not required to respond to an information collection, unless it is approved by the OMB under the PRA and displays a currently valid OMB Control Number.
-In addition, notwithstanding any other provisions of law, no person shall generally be subject to penalty for failing to comply with a collection of information that does not display a valid Control Number.
+In addition, notwithstanding any other provisions of law, no person shall generally be subject to penalty for failing to comply with a collection of information if the collection of information does not display a valid OMB control number.
 See 5 CFR 1320.5(a) and 1320.6.
-The DOL obtains OMB approval for this information collection under Control Number 1218-0248.
+The DOL obtains OMB approval for this information collection under OMB Control Number 1218-0248.
+The current OMB approval is scheduled to expire on May 31, 2011; however, it should be noted that information collections submitted to the OMB receive a month-to-month extension while they undergo review.
+For additional information, see the related notice published in the Federal Register on January 19, 2011 (76 FR 3178).

-Interested parties are encouraged to send comments to the OMB, Office of Information and Regulatory Affairs at the address shown in the ADDRESSES section within thirty (30) days of publication of this notice in the Federal Register.
-In order to help ensure appropriate consideration, comments should mention OMB Control Number 1218-0248.
+Interested parties are encouraged to send comments to the OMB, Office of Information and Regulatory Affairs at the address shown in the ADDRESSES section within 30 days of publication of this notice in the Federal Register.
+In order to help ensure appropriate consideration, comments should reference OMB Control Number 1218-0248.
 The OMB is particularly interested in comments that:

 - Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;